TheArturthur/CoppermindScraper/Cosmere/Pailiah.md

 ## Personality and Appearance
+For more images, see [[Pralla/Gallery\|/Gallery]].
 ### Appearance
 Pralla has tan skin, and is stated to look similar to a Veden woman.
-She sometimes wears green cloth garments.
+She has wavy black hair and jewel-like green eyes.
+She sometimes wears green cloth garments accented with gold.

 ### Personality
+>“*This is a library of sorts.
+These objects were crafted, held, used, loved, and passed down by those long gone.
+They come to us from across Roshar and the millennia.
+They are here so they are not forgotten.*”
+\-Pralla[6]

 She is stated to be a good person, but to be flawed in her love of secrets.
 Pralla is also obsessed with archiving the people, places and things she has known inside of a chamber under [[Rall Elorim\|Rall Elorim]].
 In line with this obsession, she is known to steal from the people she meets, taking those objects as mementos of their fleeting lives.

 ## Attributes and Abilities

-For more images, see [[Pralla/Gallery\|/Gallery]].
 For more information about Heraldic powers, see [[/wiki/Herald#Abilities]].
 Before becoming a Herald, Pralla was a scholar.